raghav25bce11246/VITyarthi-Project/Statement.md

 Inefficient coordination between departments

-This project helps resolve these issues by creating a structured, automated system that assigns tasks based on employee roles, computes sales targets and incentives, and provides project deadlines automatically using Python logic and date utilities
+This project helps resolve these issues by creating a structured, automated system that assigns tasks based on employee roles, computes sales targets and incentives, and provides project deadlines automatically using Python logic and date utilities.